mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 3.1.2 Manual Configuration

-To manually configure sending and receiving emails, enter the protocol, server host, and server port.
+To manually configure the account for sending and receiving emails, enter the protocol, server host, and server port.
 Refer to the email server documentation to get this information.

 ### 3.2 Additional Account Settings {#other-account-settings}